rfjakob/earlyoom/MANPAGE.md

 About 2 MiB VmRSS.
 All memory is locked using mlockall() to make sure earlyoom does not slow down in low memory situations.

+# BUGS

+If there is zero total swap on earlyoom startup, any `-S` (uppercase "S") values are ignored, a warning is printed, and default swap percentages are used.

 # AUTHOR

 The author of earlyoom is Jakob Unterwurzacher ⟨jakobunt@gmail.com⟩.